 Midwestern migration to Arizona is a cliche, but like many stereotypes, it has a germ of truth at its foundation.
 There are many people in the Phoenix Metropolitan Area with origins in the Great Lakes states, including Michigan.
 As with transplants from all points of origins, many new arrivals from the Wolverine state bring their loyalties to Detroit sports franchises and a love of Michigan foods.
 Detroit Coney Grill, even though it makes reference to a New York landmark in its name, is designed for the displaced Michigander with both its regional food and thematic decor.

 Before delving further into Detroit and Michigan food traditions, it’s important to understand why “Coney Island” is part of the restaurant’s brand.
 The Brooklyn neighborhood with its signature theme park is the place where natural casing beef hot dogs were popularized, and restaurants in the Detroit area that serve hot dogs frequently have “Coney” in their name.
 The style of preparation is not a New York tradition, however.
-Instead, it is a Michigan innovation of topping the dog with no-bean chili, chopped white onions, and a squirt of mustard on top of it all.
+Instead, it is a Michigan innovation of topping the dog with beanless chili, chopped white onions, and a squirt of mustard above it all.

-Despite Detroit’s association with the automobile industry, ample bike racks are found right outside both restaurants.
-Another common element is an order-at-the-counter service model, although the Mill Avenue location does have full service for customers seated at the bar..
+Despite Detroit’s association with the automobile industry, ample bike racks are found right outside along Seventh Street.
+The restaurant operates with an order-at-the-counter service model, although the Mill Avenue location does have full service for customers seated at the bar.
 For those not from Michigan, some decoding of menu terms may be necessary before placing an order.
 A Detroit Coney is the specific type of hot dog described earlier.
 A loose burger is seasoned ground beef, not formed into a patty, but instead served inside a hot dog bun.

 The Detroit Coney combo takes the chili-covered hot dog and then adds loose meat on top of that.
 It’s hard to tell where the chili ends and the additional layer of loose burger begins.
 It’s basically meat with meat, which is not uncommon at this restaurant.
 In fact, most of the burgers on the menu incorporate multiple patties.
 They’re small enough, though, that the combined serving size isn’t as overwhelming as one might expect when considering the three-patty green chile burger or the four-burger Big Mack “Inaw,” a nod to the northern Michigan destination.

-The downtown Phoenix location does not have a dessert menu.
-In Tempe, there is some ice cream as well as packages of Sanders fudge and chocolate bumpy cakes, two more Michigan food traditions.
-At both locations, there’s an array of fountain drinks and iced tea, but the Michigan touch is in the bottles of Faygo in all of its flavors.
-On Mill Avenue, Detroit Coney Grill extends the beverage selection with a full bar.
+In terms of dessert, there is some ice cream as well as packages of Sanders fudge and chocolate bumpy cakes, two more Michigan food traditions.
+The beverage selection includes an array of fountain drinks and iced tea, but the Michigan touch is in the bottles of Faygo in all of its myriad artificial flavors and colors.
+On Mill Avenue, Detroit Coney Grill extends its typical beverage selection with the addition of a full bar.
 The tap handles have some Arizona craft beers, but the predominant emphasis is on Michigan breweries like Founders and Bell’s.

-Just as many transplants from Michigan blend loyalty to their state of origin with enthusiasm for their new home in Arizona, Detroit Coney Grill also celebrates local culture with some ASU-themed decor, especially on Mill Avenue.
-It’s a sort of hybrid identity that seems designed to balance the traditions of two different cities despite the large distance between them.
-Whether it’s a quick weekday lunch on Adams Street in Phoenix or watching a game with beer and food on Mill Avenue in Tempe, the experience delivers a bit of Detroit in the desert.
+Just as many transplants from Michigan blend loyalty to their state of origin with enthusiasm for their new home in Arizona, Detroit Coney Grill also celebrates local culture with some ASU-themed decor that is hard to avoid anywhere on Mill Avenue.
+It’s a sort of hybrid identity that seems designed to balance the traditions of two different states despite the large distance between them.
+Whether it’s a quick weekday lunch between classes or an extended outing spent watching a game with beer and food, the experience is a bit of Detroit in Tempe.

 699 S Mill Ave, Tempe, AZ 85281